 The goal of this project is to identify the soil physical, chemical, and biological properties that contribute towards increased potato yields in virgin soils.
 To accomplish this goal, we collected soil samples from a total of 76 fields including 22 from the 2021 and 54 from the 2022 growing seasons.
 Those fields include virgin (n= 30), non-virgin (n=30), and native (n= 16) soils collected from Columbia Basin (n=51) and Skagit Valley (n=25).
 The cropping history of each field was obtained from the growers.
 The collected soil was thoroughly mixed and used to characterize soil physical, chemical, and biological properties.
 Potato performance in virgin and non-virgin soils was evaluated in microplots and with yield data collected from growers who grew potatoes in each field.

 Drs.
 Paulitz, Griffin LaHue, Gleason, and Frost are characterizing the soil physical, chemical, and biological properties of the sampled soils collected in 2021 and 2022.
 DNA extraction from bulk soil was completed using PowerSoil Pro DNA extraction kits.
 Also, samples from potato rhizosphere, roots and bulk soils were collected during mid-July and tuberosphere samples were collected from the tubers at the time of harvest for field season 2022.
 DNA extraction has been completed and will be sent to the University of Minnesota Genomics Center for amplicon sequencing (16s rRNA, ITS, 18sRNA) during January 2023.
 We decided to include the protist community analysis as well for 2022 season given the economic impact that protists can cause in potato crops.
 A bioinformatics pipeline has been developed to preprocess and analyzed the sequenced data.
 Thus, obtained sequenced data will be further processed to understand the abundance and diversity of bacterial, fungal, nematode and protist community in three different types of soil.
 In addition, for the nematode community analysis, DNA extraction was completed following nematode extraction from the bulk soil.
 The nematode community analysis results are obtained for 2021 season.
 There was a lot of nematode diversity between samples in the virgin and non-virgin sites.
 Many of the identified genera contained free-living nematodes.
 Ditylenchus, a genera of plant parasitic nematodes, was found in both virgin and non-virgin soil samples.
 In addition, for additional biological properties, the presence and abundance of major soil-borne pathogens of potato were quantified with culture dependent methods.
 Major soil-borne pathogens like Fusarium spp,, Pythium spp,, fungicide resistant strains of Pythium spp,, Verticillium dahliae, and Colletotrichum coccodes were detected using soil plating methods in both types of fields in samples collected in 2021.
-Analysis of additional soil physical and chemical properties, including soil texture, active carbon (i.e., permanganate-oxidizable C), potentially mineralizable C, soil protein content, plant-available nutrients, pH, and electrical conductivity are also underway.
+Analysis of additional soil physical and chemical properties, including soil texture, active carbon (i.e., permanganate-oxidizable C), potentially mineralizable C, soil protein content, plant-available nutrients, pH, and electrical conductivity have been completed for 2021 samples and are underway for 2022 samples.

 Microplots were established in Pullman, WA during the spring of 2021 and 2022.
 Potatoes were harvested during mid-September and yield was recorded for each microplot.
 No difference in potato plant senescence, tuber yield, and count were detected between virgin and non-virgin fields in the microplot study conducted in Pullman, WA.